 in the undercoat.

-The first one is Mars Stainless Steel 20-Blade Coat King Pet Stripper which emulates professional hand stripping, takes less time and does a great job with thick undercoats.
+The first one is Mars Stainless Steel Coat King Pet Stripper which emulates professional hand stripping, takes less time and does a great job with thick undercoats.
 The other tool, the

 Airedale dogs, while enjoying a high amount of activity, are usually quiet and low key snugglers inside the home.
+I don't mean on your lap - just give them a nice bed.

 They have a tendency to play in bursts of high energy, then after wearing themselves out, have a good long snooze!